What Is Acupuncture?

 What Does Treatment Look Like?

 First, you and your physiotherapist will go through an assessment to determine the root cause(s) of your pain or limitations.
 From there, your physiotherapist will decide on the area(s) that are going to be treated.
-In acupuncture, there might be points located far away from the actual site of your pain that can be beneficial for you, but your physiotherapist will explain why they are using them, and questions are encouraged.
-Your physiotherapist will sterilize the area of your skin that will be treated, and gently tap the needle into place.
-Some people experience a brief moment of pain, but the feeling of the needle being inserted is more commonly described as a “dull ache” or even as not being felt at all depending on the region.
-From there, the needles will be left in for somewhere between 10-20 minutes, depending on how treatment is being used, while you relax until your physiotherapist returns to remove them.
+There might be points located far away from the actual site of your pain that can be beneficial for you.
+Your physiotherapist will explain why they are using them, and encourage questions if you have them.
+Some people experience a brief moment of pain, but the feeling is more commonly described as a “dull ache”.
+Sometimes, depending on the region, it is not felt at all.
+Acupuncture treatment can last anywhere from 5-20 minutes.

 How Do I Get The Most Out Of Acupuncture Treatment?